Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-17-annotations.md

 [< Back to "Setting Volume Level"][3]

 #### Supported Audio Formats

-<a id="supported-audio-formats"> In general, the application works with WAVE, AIFF, MP3, FLAC and OGG files.</a>
+In general, the application works with WAVE, AIFF, MP3, FLAC and OGG files.
 All of them can be added to the **Playlist** and processed.

 However, the support of the *playback* of different formats is dependent on the [current audio playback backend][6] (see the comparison in the table below).